 Hip dysplasia involves abnormal development of the hip joint, where the femoral head and acetabulum (hip socket) do not fit together properly.
 This leads to joint laxity, abnormal wear, and eventual osteoarthritis.
 Elbow dysplasia encompasses several developmental abnormalities affecting the elbow joint.
 Both conditions are common in large and giant breed dogs, with certain breeds showing high prevalence due to genetic factors.
 However, the severity and progression of these conditions are influenced by growth rate, body weight, exercise patterns, and systemic inflammatory status – the latter being directly connected to gut health.

-Gut Health During Growth Phases
+Why Gut Health During Growth Affects Lifelong Joint Outcomes

 The puppy gut microbiome undergoes significant development during the first year of life, with composition influenced by diet, environment, and early life exposures.
 This developmental window coincides with critical periods of skeletal growth and joint formation.
 A healthy, diverse microbiome during this phase supports appropriate immune development, optimal nutrient absorption for bone and cartilage formation, and balanced inflammatory signalling.
 Dysbiosis during growth may contribute to subtle inflammatory states that affect joint development, potentially worsening outcomes in genetically predisposed dogs.
 Supporting gut health from early life represents a proactive strategy for joint protection.